Current as of July 23, 2025

 Legislation

-The legislation amends and supplements certain regulatory acts in the electronic communications sector and establishes certain measures to facilitate the development of electronic communications networks.
+The legislation amends and supplements certain normative acts in the field of electronic communications and establishes measures to facilitate the development of electronic communications networks, as well as the location of infrastructure elements to support the development of these networks.

 It broadens the scope of application of the rules in the electronic communications sector by extending the definition of the electronic communications services (ECS) to cover number-independent interpersonal communications services, among others.
 This category may cover certain activities carried out by email providers, internet calls and instant messaging through different platform providers, as well as other OTT services providers.